aviaryan/awesome-no-login-web-apps/README.md

 * [Print Friendly](https://www.printfriendly.com/) `[Duplicate]` - Simplify a webpage and download it as PDF
 * [Bitport](https://bitport.io/) `[Account]` - Torrent downloader online.
 Limited to 1 torrent of 1 gb per day in free account
 * [Vubey](https://vubey.yt/) - Download mp3 from youtube, soundcloud etc in various audio quality (bitrates)
+* [Seedr](https://www.seedr.cc/) `[Account]` - Cloud Based Torrent Downloader.
+Limited to multiple torrents of total size of 2 gb in free account.
+500mb increase on contributing a new user

 ### Security and Cryptography